Mechanisium/Kontroller-mk2/README.md

 # Kontroller-mk2
-Second iteration of the legacy Kontroller , but more than just a controller.
+Second iteration of the legacy Kontroller , but more than just a controller./n

 Yeah , so this is the new version i mentioned .
 Soooo this one is very very